Michael Harris II Preview, Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Phillies' 4.05 team ERA ranks 11th among all league pitching staffs.

-- Phillies pitchers combine to rank 11th in baseball in home runs given up (162 total, 1.1 per game).
+- Phillies pitchers combine to rank 11th in baseball in home runs surrendered (165 total, 1.1 per game).

-- In his most recent time out on Wednesday, the righty threw six innings against the San Diego Padres, giving up six earned runs while surrendering eight hits.
+- In his last appearance on Wednesday, the righty tossed six scoreless innings against the San Diego Padres while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.